Crimify/Chess/README.md

 # Chess
 Making a online chess game using python
+#
-\n This will be a our first ambitious project in making a game and will be a learning tool to help understand how to use github to make something great
+This will be a our first ambitious project in making a game and will be a learning tool to help understand how to use github to make something great